INSTALLATION GUIDE

 Ring Final Circuit

 Uses 2.5mm2 cable in a loop from the consumer unit, around all socket positions, and back to the consumer unit.
-Protected by a 32A MCB.
-Can serve an unlimited number of sockets within 100m2 floor area.
+Protected by a 30A or 32A device (Regulation 433.1.204).
+Can serve an unlimited number of socket outlets; the floor area served has historically been limited to 100m².
 Each socket can supply up to 13A via the plug fuse.
 The ring topology means current can flow in both directions, effectively halving the current in each leg of the ring under normal conditions.
-However, rings are more complex to test (the figure-of-eight test is required) and faults such as broken rings or spurs from the wrong point are harder to detect.
+However, rings are more complex to test (the ring final circuit continuity test of Regulation 643.2.1 is required) and faults such as broken rings or spurs from the wrong point are harder to detect.

 Radial Circuit